 For this new commission, Evans has been exploring Southampton City Archives and the newly-formed Southampton Black Archives to create site-specific installations that reflect on the experiences and impact of emigration, while looking to question ideas around representation, cultural change and globalisation.

-Presented in partnership with Black History Month South, Saints and Saviours is shown across multiple sites in the city, including John Hansard Gallery’s Mezzanine Gallery and the Marlands Shopping Centre.
+Presented in partnership with Black History Month South, Saints and Saviours can be found at John Hansard Gallery and Marlands Shopping Centre (from 2 October).

 About Mary Evans